ZhenyingZhu/StudyNotes/ComputerScience.md

 4. Find solutions that might remove the issue or mitigate the issue
 5. New issues might occur.
 Use iterative approach.
 Goal is not to re-architect a complex system

+Horizontal vs. Vertical Scaling: add more nodes vs. increase resources for a node

+Load Balancer

+DB denormalization: save redundant data to avoid join, so make reads quicker

+NoSQL

+DB partitioning/sharding

+- vertical partitioning: break down colums into different tables based on features
+- key(hash)-based partitioning
+- directory-based partitioning: maintain a lookup table.
+But the table can be a SPOF and the performance bottle neck

+Cachging

 ## Terms

 - Idempotency